Should you be using pathlib?

 data = path.read_text()

-With os we can use os.walk to do this:
+With os we can use os.walk:

 from os import walk